Planet FM (Mauritius)

 Planet FM was a private radio station in Mauritius.
 It began operation on May 2, 2019 with a Private Commercial Free to Air FM Radio Broadcasting Licence issued by the Independent Broadcasting Authority-Mauritius.
 On a letter dated 3 August 2020, the Independent Broadcasting Authority (Mauritius) revoked the licence of the radio for non-compliance with the Information and Communication Technologies Act 2001.
+It cited the station's failure to broadcast between 6 and 11 June and 13 June and 10 July.
+The station stated it had been relocating studios but, due to the COVID-19 pandemic, was unable to get a fiber connection to the new studio at Coromandel.

 Planet Fm's slogan was "Mauritius and The World" (French: Maurice et le monde).